OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/outlook-blazor-add-in/README.md

 # Create a Blazor Webassembly Outlook add-in

-This sample shows how to build a Outlook add-in using .NET Blazor technologies.
-Blazor Webassembly allows you to build Office Add-ins using .NET, C#, and JavaScript to interact with the Office JS API.
+This sample shows how to build an Outlook add-in using .NET Blazor technologies.
+Blazor Webassembly allows you to build Office Add-ins using .NET, C#, and JavaScript to interact with the Office JavaScript API.
 The add-in uses JavaScript to work with the document and Office JS APIs, but you build the user interface and all other non-Office interactions in C# and .NET Core Blazor technologies.

-- Work with Blazor Webassembly in the context of Office.
+Working with Blazor Webassembly in the framework of Office, you can:
-- Build cross-platform Office Add-ins using Blazor, C# and JavaScript Interop.
+- Build cross-platform Office Add-ins using Blazor, C#, and JavaScript Interop
-- Initialize the Office JavaScript API library in Blazor context.
+- Initialize the Office JavaScript API library in Blazor context
-- Interact with Outlook to manipulate paragraphs and content controls.
+- Interact with Outlook to manipulate paragraphs and content controls
-- Interact with document content through Office JavaScript APIs.
+- Interact with document content through Office JavaScript APIs

 ## Applies to